Summary: What is an insolvent trading claim?

 An insolvent trading claim is like a lightning strike: they are rare, but they can be dangerous if you’re unlucky enough to receive one.

 It is very unlikely that a director of an SME (up to 200 employees) would face an insolvent trading action.
 There are no statistics on how many demands have been issued by liquidators or what proportion of liquidations involve insolvent trading claims.
 However, one empirical study found that there were only 63 insolvent trading judgments in Australia between the 1960s and 2004.
 It is a demanding and expensive exercise for a liquidator to run an insolvent trading claim, so they are usually averse to this course of action.

-The new safe harbor from insolvent trading prohibition
+The new safe harbour from insolvent trading prohibition